mende237/Nda-Nda-Force-Aligner/README.md

 # Acoustic Model Training and Evaluation

 This project provides scripts for training and evaluating acoustic models using monophones and triphones with various configurations.
 The scripts handle data preparation, feature extraction, model training, alignment, and evaluation.
+For data on the language [Nda' Nda'](https://drive.google.com/drive/folders/1tY8o_-wLLheOs6_wHTcrOhRNXHpD0dI0?usp=drive_link).

 ## Table of Contents